 Will we have a Consolidation Week in Semester 2?

 There was broad support from School and student representatives on the Learning and Teaching Covid19 Group to embed a Consolidation Week in Semester 2.
 A decision will be made on that next week.

 Updates on the University’s Learning and Teaching Covid19 Group’s work?

-Staff can access a summary of all the decisions taken to date by the University’s Learning and Teaching Covid19 Group can be found here.
+Staff can access a summary of all the decisions taken to date by the University’s Learning and Teaching Covid19 Group.
 This log is updated on a weekly basis.

 For more information about our preparations for the new Academic Year 2020/2021 please join our staff Town Hall’ meeting (via Teams) on Tuesday 21 July.
 During the session we will provide a progress update across a number of key areas including:

 - Campus opening

 Deputy Principal (Learning and Teaching)